alexcrist/leaderboard/README.md

 First, install dependencies with `npm install`

-To start the application, run `npm start`.
+To start the application, run `npm start`

 To erase the database, run `npm run wipe-database`